 "Golly, Jack," said Ludlow, "I haven't seen bodies piled up like that since I saw Errol Flynn in that 'Captain Blood' movie."

 Monday's 'Herald' carried a cartoon of Dyer dressed as a pirate, a skull and crossbones on his cap, and a cutlass between his teeth.
 The name stuck.
 Dyer didn't like it, but grew into it.
 Opposition fans loathed and abused him.
 Tiger supporters worshipped him.

 As a playing coach, Dyer was very much in the Perc Bentley mould, leading from the front.
-His greatest moment came in 1943, when he oversaw a memorable grand final triumph over an Essendon side that had earlier defeated the Tigers in the 2nd semi final with some comfort.
-Richmond was also in trouble in the preliminary final against Fitzroy, which led 5.1 to 2.3 at quarter time, and 6.5 to 3.8 at half time, before a steam-rolling second half display from the Tigers saw them add nine goals to two to win with deceptive ease.
+His greatest moment came in 1943, when he oversaw a memorable grand final triumph over an Essendon side which had earlier defeated the Tigers in the second semi final with some comfort.
+Richmond was also in trouble in the preliminary final against Fitzroy, which led 5.1 to 2.3 at quarter time, and 6.5 to 3.8 at half time, before a steam-rolling second half display from the Tigers saw them add 9 goals to 2 to win with deceptive ease.

 With the MCG being used as a service camp, the 1943 grand final took place at Carlton's home ground of Princes Park in front of a crowd of just 42,100, the lowest since 1927, when freezing winds and incessant heavy rain had reduced the attendance for the Collingwood-Richmond play-off to just 34,551.